uchicago-computation-workshop/Fall2019/10-31_West&Bergstrom/README.md

 *A light lunch will follow the talk*
 <br>

+**Summary:** The world is awash in bullshit.
+Politicians are unconstrained by facts.
+Science is conducted by press release.
+Higher education rewards bullshit over analytic thought.
+Startup culture elevates bullshit to high art.
+Advertisers wink conspiratorially and invite us to join them in seeing through all the bullshit — and take advantage of our lowered guard to bombard us with bullshit of the second order.
+The majority of administrative activity, whether in private business or the public sphere, seems to be little more than a sophisticated exercise in the combinatorial reassembly of bullshit.

 [**Jevin West**](https://jevinwest.org/) is an Associate Professor in the Information School at the University of Washington.
 He co-founded the DataLab and direct the Center for an Informed Public.
 He studied the *Science of Science* and worries about the spread of misinformation.
 His laboratory consists of millions of scholarly papers and the billions of links that connect these papers.
 He develops *knowledge discovery tools* to both study and facilitate science.
 In particular, he is interested in the origin of scholarly disciplines and how sociological and economic factors drive and slow the evolution of science.